RonakR68/26_Virtual-Try-on/README.md

 # Virtual Try On

 Welcome to the Virtual Try On project!
-This application allows you to virtually try on various items using your webcam.
+This application allows you to virtually try on various wrist watches (Images) using your webcam.
 Below are the instructions to set up and run the project.

 ## Technologies Used
 - HTML